What Is Geographical Pricing & Why It’s An Underrated Growth Lever

 Builds credibility on a local level

-One thing that doesn't change about customers regardless of region is that they like to be treated as more than a number.
-Localizing your pricing, copy, and software lets customers in those regions know that you care about their business.
+One thing that doesn't change about customers regardless of the region is that they like to be treated as more than a number.
+Implementing geographical pricing policies, as well as localizing copy and software lets customers in those regions know that you care about their business.

 An underrated growth lever (if done right)

 Pricing is one of the most important growth levers and utilizing geographic pricing correctly can be a relatively easy way to gain 25-50% higher growth rates, quickly.
-The key is having reliable research for the region, so you price yourself into growth rather than out of the market.
+The key is having reliable research for the region, your competitors, and their retail prices so you price yourself into growth rather than out of the market.

 What is the best pricing strategy?

 There's no universal "best" pricing strategy.
-For physical product, cost-plus is a common and successful pricing method.
+For physical products, cost-plus pricing is a common and successful pricing method.
 SaaS businesses tend to perform better with value-based pricing.
 And of course, geographic pricing can be a great addition to both of those strategies.

 How should I segment my target market?